Miraculous: Tales of Ladybug & Cat Noir: Synopsis

 At the end of the fourth season, Gabriel, adopting the new supervillain name "Monarch", gains control of almost all of the Miraculous, leaving Ladybug and Cat Noir once again as the only two heroes.
 A battle with the heroes leaves Gabriel with magical damage that slowly spreads through his body.
 Adrien eventually lets go of his crush on Ladybug and instead falls in love with Marinette, leading to them starting a romantic relationship (still ignorant of each other's secret identities).
-After a final battle with Marinette at the end of season 5, Gabriel seizes the Ladybug and Cat Miraculous and makes his wish; having had a change of heart, he wishes to revive Nathalie at the cost of his own life.
+After a final battle with Marinette at the end of season 5, Gabriel seizes the Ladybug and Cat Miraculous and makes his wish; having had a change of heart, he wishes to revive Nathalie at the cost of his own life and asks Marinette not to let Adrien find out that he was a villain.
 Marinette recovers most of the Miraculous and gives them into the custody of her friends, unaware that Lila Rossi, a former classmate who became her nemesis, has claimed the Butterfly Miraculous for herself.

-In the sixth season, Marinette struggles with the morality of hiding the truth of Gabriel's villainy from Adrien and the world, while Lila directs akuma-powered villains of her own against Ladybug, Cat Noir, and their team of superheroes: the Miraculers.
+In the sixth season, Marinette struggles with the morality of hiding the truth of Gabriel's villainy from Adrien and the world.
+Lila, adopting the supervillain name "Chrysalis", is aiming to discover Ladybug's true identity and begins to direct akuma-powered villains of her own against Ladybug, Cat Noir, and their team of superheroes – the Miraculers.
+Together, the Miraculers continue their search to find the real identity of Chrysalis.